LEGAL · HIPAA

 II.
 What Is Protected Health Information?

-Protected health information includes information that identifies you and relates to your past, present, or future physical or mental health, the provision of healthcare to you, or payment for healthcare services.
+Protected health information includes information that identifies you (or could reasonably be used to identify you) and relates to your past, present, or future physical or mental health, the provision of healthcare to you, or payment for healthcare services.

-Examples may include your name, date of birth, contact information, consultation responses, diagnosis, prescriptions, provider notes, uploaded photos, medication history, treatment recommendations, refill requests, payment records related to care, and communications regarding healthcare services.
+Examples include but are not limited to: your name, date of birth, address, contact information, government-issued ID images submitted for identity verification, intake responses, biological sex assigned at birth, diagnosis information, prescription history, provider notes, uploaded scalp or hairline photos (clinical photography), medication lists, allergy information, pregnancy status, mental health screening responses, blood pressure and heart rate values, treatment recommendations, refill requests, payment records related to care, and communications regarding healthcare services.

 III.
 How We May Use and Disclose Your PHI Without Additional Authorization